 were two was a notable tragic event that took place here.

 Medical care was segregated.
 Rex Hospital on the corner of Wade Avenue and St. Mary’s Street served the white population.
 It had better facilities and better health care than St. Agnes Hospital, the care center for blacks on the campus of Saint Augustine’s College.
 St. Agnes hospital also had a school of nursing.
-According to Mr. Hunter at least two tragic events occurred at this hospital because of segregation and the lack of resources at this hospital.
+According to Mr. Hunter at least one tragic event occurred at this hospital because of segregation and the lack of resources at this hospital.

-The first black heavyweight champion of the world, Jack Johnson, also died at St. Agnes Hospital because they lacked the technology that could have saved his life.
+The first black heavyweight champion of the world, Jack Johnson, died at St. Agnes Hospital because they lacked the technology that could have saved his life.
 It was available at Rex Hospital.

 Not only was St. Agnes a place for those to get medical care (whether they had money or not), but it also was a nursing school as well.
 Coupled with Leonard Medical School (the nation’s first four year medical college), Raleigh was leading the way for African-Americans to bring healthcare to those across the state that had little access to it.